lu7did/PixiePi/README.md

 ## Different connections (Recommended MODS)

 ```
-* Connect Pin 7 LM386 to PWM exit from interface card (sidetone) marked as Vol+ in the schematic.
 * Connect Cx=100 nF on the same place than Y1 on the kit.
 * Connect negative side of D3 diode to the interface board PTT line
 * Cut trace from R5 to KEY socket, connect both keyer legs to the socket going into GPIO15 and GPIO13.
 * Assure all three boards (interface, Pixie and Raspberry Pi) share a common ground.
-* Extract +12V from the Pixie +12V socket, feed LM7805 with it.
+* Extract +12V from the Pixie +12V socket, feed LM7805 with it, then feed the Raspberry Pi Zero board with it.
 ```
 ![Alt Text](docs/pixie_pcb.jpg?raw=true "PixiePi PCB mods")